nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Adding

 ##### Description
-The `AddCommand` handles the addition of `Object` into QuickContacts.
-See the syntax for `AddCommand` [here](#command-summary).
+The `AddXYZCommand` handles the addition of `Object` into QuickContacts.
+See the syntax for `AddXYZCommand` [here](#command-summary).

 ##### Implementation